Trigger Rules

-configuration file from the corresponding branch when an event is received.
-It retrieves the pipeline configuration for the corresponding event under that branch and then assigns a Runner to execute the build.
+When Cloud Native Build receives various events, it automatically fetches the .cnb.yml configuration file from the corresponding branch, parses the pipeline configuration for the specific event under that branch, and assigns a Runner to execute the build task.

 main: # Trigger branch

-push: # Trigger event, corresponding to a build, can contain multiple Pipelines.
-It can be either an array or an object.
+push: # Trigger event, corresponds to one build, can contain multiple Pipelines.
+Can be an array or an object.

 - stages: # Pipeline 1